NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-IPFF-on-ping.png)

+###### Allow transit

+Allow transit enables to readvertise service-chain routes from a VN to another service-chain.

+The use case is VNLeft----SI1----VNmiddle-----SI2-----VNRight

+So routes from VNRight will by default be readvertised to VNmiddle as per service-chaining.
+However, they won't be readvertised to VNleft.
+However, if we enable "allow transit" on VNmiddle, they will be.

-### PBB EVPN: PBB Encapsulation, PBB ETree, Layer2 Control Word, MAC Learning, Bridge Domains
+###### PBB EVPN: PBB Encapsulation, PBB ETree, Layer2 Control Word, MAC Learning, Bridge Domains

 For a very particular scenario, PBB EVPN has been developed on Contrail.